-The Love Myself campaign encouraged fans to join the fight against violence by making donations or sharing supportive messages on social media using the hashtag #ENDviolence.
-The campaign was a huge success, with fans around the world joining the movement and raising over $2 million for UNICEF.
+The "Love Myself" campaign encouraged fans to join the cause against violence by contributing donations or sharing supportive messages on social media under the hashtag #ENDviolence.
+The campaign saw global success, with fans across the world joining the movement and raising over $2 million for UNICEF.